Chemistry – Electrochemistry - Hydrogen-oxygen fuel cells | e-Consult

 Click on a question to view the answer

-- Safety Concerns: Hydrogen is highly flammable and requires careful handling and safety measures to prevent leaks and explosions.
+- Safety Concerns: Hydrogen is highly flammable and requires careful handling and storage to prevent explosions.
+While fuel cells are designed with safety features, hydrogen leakage remains a concern.